liusongran/liusongran.github.io/Teaching/Assembly/8086_instruction_set.md

 > - **immediate (idata)**: 5, -24, 3Fh, 10001101b, etc...

 ### `MOV`
-- Description: The `MOV` instruction is the most important command in the 8086 because it moves data from one location to another.
+**Description**: The `MOV` instruction is the most important command in the 8086 because it moves data from one location to another.
 It also has the widest variety of parameters; so if the assembler programmer can use `MOV` effectively, the rest of the commands are easier to understand.

-- Format: `MOV destination,source`
+**Format**: `MOV destination,source`

-- Usage:
+**Usage**:
 | destination  | source         | example |
 |:-------------|:---------------|:------|
 | REG          | idata          | MOV AX, 8  |